-Keto Crepes are an easy and delicious breakfast, brunch, or dessert.
-You can top them with everything from chocolate and nuts to strawberries and ice cream.
-With a few simple ingredients, you can easily make healthy crepes gluten-free.
+My easy Keto Crepes are an easy and delicious breakfast, brunch, or dessert.
+You can top them with everything from chocolate and nuts, to whipped cream and raspberries, to strawberries and ice cream.
+With a few simple ingredients, you can easily make healthy low carb crepes gluten-free.

 I love crepes.
 My husband and I spent our honeymoon in Quebec City and ate every variety of crepe you can imagine.
 Quebec City was the closest we could get to Europe on our super small honeymoon fund but it was lovely.
 Cobblestone streets, delicious French cuisine, a charming B&B, and all the crepes you could ever imagine.

-Our 16th anniversary is tomorrow and these crepes will be the perfect dessert.
-I’ve been wanting to recreate that special treat for a long time.
+Our 16th anniversary is tomorrow and these almond flour crepes will be the perfect dessert.
+I've been wanting to recreate that special treat for a long time.
 These keto crepes are just as special.